Homemade Biscuits

 Instructions

-- Preheat the oven to 425 degrees F. Line a cookie sheet with parchment paper and set aside.
+- Preheat the oven to 425 degrees Fahrenheit.
+Line a cookie sheet with parchment paper and set aside.

 - In a large bowl combine flour, baking powder, sugar and salt.
 Mix until combined and set aside.

 - Remove butter from the freezer.
-Cut butter into flour mixture using a pastry cutter.
+Cut butter into flour mixture using a pastry cutter until the mixture resembles coarse bread crumbs that are about pea sized.
 A box grater can also be used to shred the butter into small pieces and then add to the flour mixture.
-Cut in butter until the mixture resembles coarse crumbs that are about pea size.

 - Add milk to the flour mixture.
 Stir the mixture with a wooden spoon or spatula until just combined.

-- Generously flour a surface and transfer the biscuit dough to the floured surface.
-Using your hands gently work the dough together and knead 10-15 times.
+- Transfer the biscuit dough to a generously floured surface.
+Using your hands, gently work the dough together and knead 10-15 times.
 Add more flour if the dough is too sticky until you can easily work with the dough.

 - Fold dough over itself and gently flatten layers together using your hands.
 Rotate 90 degrees and repeat folding about 5-6 times.
 Be careful not to overwork dough.